Jadiefication/RedstoneFlux/README.md

 ---

-## 🧱 Status
+## 🧱 Project Status

-This project is currently under active development.
-Usage documentation and public APIs will be stabilized and documented in future releases.
+This project is under active development.
+While the core systems are evolving, the latest usage documentation and API references are maintained in the project's [wiki](https://github.com/Jadiefication/RedstoneFlux/wiki).

-For now, you can explore the codebase directly or check the [`Nodal`](https://github.com/Jadiefication/Nodal) for example usage.
+For practical examples and guidance, please refer to the wiki, which provides up-to-date instructions and tutorials for working with RedstoneFlux.

 ---